Sources: Pats drop grievance as Texans move on

 Kraft alluded to a resolution between the teams in his statement, saying: "The Houston Texans and the New England Patriots have always had a great working relationship.
 We appreciate the way Cal McNair has handled this situation."

-The Texans fired general manager Brian Gaine on June 7, just one day after the Patriots' Super Bowl ring ceremony.
-Caserio and Jack Easterby, the Texans' new executive vice president of team development, were both at the ceremony.
+The Texans fired general manager Brian Gaine on June 7, one day after the Patriots' Super Bowl ring ceremony.
+Caserio and Jack Easterby, the Texans' new executive vice president of team development, were at the ceremony.

 Houston has interviewed former Browns general manager Ray Farmer and 49ers vice president of player personnel Martin Mayhew for the GM position.
 Until the Texans hire Gaine's replacement, Houston's football operations will be led by Chris Olsen, the team's senior vice president of football administration.